Workers' Party (Singapore): 2020–2025: Further gains, Raeesah Khan's controversy and end of AHTC lawsuits

-2025–present: WP after Low's retirement
+2025–present: WP after Low's retirement and end of Khan's saga

 WP rally for Sengkang GRC on 24 April.

-Ahead of the 2025 Singaporean general election, on 7 December 2024, Low announced that he would retire from politics but would remain a member of the party's central executive committee, despite initially expressing interest for a return.
-In a recent CEC update on 30 June 2024, former MP Lee Li Lian, who was working as a councilor in Sengkang Town Council at the time, was reinstated into the CEC after a three-year absence.
+Ahead of the 2025 elections, Low announced on 7 December 2024 that he would retire from politics but would remain a member of the party's central executive committee, despite initially expressing interest for a return.
+In a recent CEC update on 30 June 2024, former MP Lee Li Lian, who was working as a councilor in Sengkang Town Council at the time, was reinstated into the CEC after a three-year absence, though Lee ultimately did not stand for the election.

-After the release of new electoral boundaries, there was heavy speculation that the Workers' Party would contest around 30 seats; while the party did not confirm this, there had been heavy speculation that the party would contest Tampines GRC and the carved-out Tampines Changkat SMC as well as two other newly created constituencies, Marine Parade–Braddell Heights GRC and Punggol GRC.
+After the release of new electoral boundaries, there was heavy speculation that the party would contest around 30 seats, along with their first contests in the seats of Tampines GRC and the carved-out Tampines Changkat SMC, as well as the new Marine Parade–Braddell Heights and Punggol GRCs.
 On 15 April, WP unveiled their manifesto titled "Working for Singapore".
-On 17 April, Singh said the party would contest less than a third of 97 parliamentary seats, less than the party's medium-term objective to win one-third of the seats in parliament; it was ultimately revealed that WP would contest 26 seats.
-On nomination day, all but one previously existing MP remained in the team for their wards, the exception was Faisal Manap, who would contest Tampines GRC in a rare four-cornered fight against the PAP, the NSP and the People's Power Party (PPP).
+On 17 April, Singh said the party would contest 26 seats, less than a third of 97 parliamentary seats (their party's medium-term objective), which cited by Lim to be the "most promising" slate.

+On nomination day, all but one previously existing MP remained in the team for their wards, the exception was Faisal Manap, who would contest Tampines GRC in a rare four-cornered fight against the PAP, the National Solidarity Party and the People's Power Party (PPP).
 Former Marine Parade GRC candidate Fadli Fawzi and newcomer Kenneth Tiong were fielded in Aljunied GRC alongside the incumbents (other than Faisal), while newcomer and AHTC property manager Abdul Muhaimin was fielded in Sengkang GRC alongside the incumbents.

-However, the WP eventually did not contest Marine Parade–Braddell Heights GRC, citing limited resources and the extensive re-drawing of electoral boundaries in the area.
-This resulted in a walkover for the PAP team, an occurrence last seen in 2011 with Tanjong Pagar GRC; this also attracted controversy and reactions from other opposition parties, who believed that every seat should be contested.
+However, they did not contest Marine Parade–Braddell Heights GRC, citing limited resources and the extensive re-drawing of electoral boundaries in the area, which allowed the PAP team to be elected via a walkover, an occurrence last seen in 2011 with Tanjong Pagar GRC; this also attracted controversy and reactions from other opposition parties, who believed that every seat should be contested.
 WP responded to the controversy afterwards, stating that while they respected the views of the other opposition parties, they made decisions in the same "enlightened self-interest" as those parties.
 On 30 April, leaked screenshots of Telegram messages displayed Jalan Kayu SMC candidate Andre Low using profanities while criticising the civil service and several brands; he apologised thereafter.